shannongross/shannongross.github.io/_posts/2019-09-01-linear-regression-python.md

 Mean Squared Error (MSE) is similar to MAE, except each residual is squared.
 Thus, MSE gives the variance of the error values (telling you how widely dispersed the errors are).
 By getting the square of the difference between predicted and actual, models with greater dispersion are penalized more.

 <h4>3.
 Root Mean Squared Error(RMSE)</h4>
 Like other metrics for assessing the performance of your linear regression model, RMSE measures how far the actual data points are from your regression line.
-What differentiates RMSE from MAE is that it is the **square root of the variance** of the residuals, which means that higher error values are penalized more.
+What differentiates RMSE from MAE is that it is the *square root of the variance* of the residuals, which means that higher error values are penalized more.
 MAE weighs all the error the same, so a scenario where you have lots of data points off by a tiny bit could end up having the same MAE as a scenario where you have a just few data points off by a huge amount.
 Depending on your application, you may now want this (i.e. prefer to penalize the model with a few really large errors more) and so RMSE would be prefereable.
 By using RMSE, you can get an idea of how spread out your prediction errors are.

-A useful characteristic of RMSE is that the result is in the **same units as the response variable**, unlike MSE which gives the result in response units squared.
+A useful characteristic of RMSE is that the result is in the same units as the response variable, unlike MSE which gives the result in response units squared.

-Your overall goal is to **achieve the lowest value for RMSE** that you can.
+Your overall goal is to *achieve the lowest value for RMSE* that you can.
 When the RMSE is sufficiently low, you can say that the model is useful for predicting the response.

 ## Linear Regression - Closing Remarks
 Linear regression is one of the most commonly applied supervised machine learning techniques and can be a useful tool for policy analysts .
 However, analysts should be aware that if the outcomes of interest appears highly sensitive to the way the model is specified, then care should be taken to test alternative specifications and to perform statistical tests.
 There are no hard and fast rules for the "right" way to specify the linear model, so specification can be challenging.

 Policymakers often want an answer to questions like: *"did policy x lead to outcome y?"* However, providing this kind of causal interpretation requires significant assumptions and can be difficult.
 Still, linear regression models often provide a quick starting point for more advanced analyses.

 No matter the chosen method for data analysis, plotting the data you are trying to analyze is a critical part of the process.
 Scripting languages such as Python and especially R are useful for generating statistical plots (see: [Intro to R](/getting-started-with-R/)).
 As with all summary statistics, it is important to properly understand and apply the assumptions behind linear regression.
 See [Anscombe's quartet](https://medium.com/datadriveninvestor/anscombes-quartet-12649db7eac0) for a particularly infamous example of the improper application of Linear Regression.
-In an upcoming blog post, I'll dive deeper into this topic and explain some features of **multivariate** linear regression.
+In an upcoming blog post, I'll dive deeper into this topic and explain some features of *multivariate* linear regression.